-Summer in Poland: the highest temperatures and the highest rainfall
+Summer in Poland: the highest temperatures and the highest rainfall, can’t resist images of blooming nature in Poland in the summertime

 A long-awaited summer welcomes us with long sunny days, interspersed with rain (which is not very discomforting considering relatively high temperature).
 It’s time to explore Poland – Baltic beaches famous for their delicate, powdery sand, Masuria with old forests and vast lakes or Polish Tatra mountains offering hiking trails for beginners as well as experienced hikers.

-The astronomical first day of summer (when the Sun reaches its highest point in the sky – the summer solstice) falls on June 21, 2019.
+The astronomical first day of summer (when the Sun reaches its highest point in the sky – the summer solstice) falls in 2020 on June 20.
 In Poland, the summer solstice is the day with the most hours of sunlight of the whole year (16 hours 46 minutes, sunrise: 4.14 am, sunset: 9 pm) and is seen as the end of spring and the beginning of summer.
 Meteorologically speaking, summer in Poland begins on June 22, with autumn starting on September 23.

 St. John’s Night / Wreaths / Midsummer (Noc Świętojańska / Wianki) is celebrated on June 23/24.
 The holiday has a pagan background (a pagan name is Sobótka meaning fire).
 Nowadays, it is mostly the opportunity to celebrate midsummer with various festivities, including concerts, singing songs, bonfire jumping.
 Women wear wildflower wreaths that later are thrown into river or pond.